CodesRahul96/CodesRahul96/README.md

 # Hi there 👋, I'm Rahul Misal
 **Web Developer | Ethical Hacker | Programmer | IT Enthusiast | Quick Learner**

-I'm a passionate **Web Developer** and **Programmer** with a strong enthusiasm for technology and continuous learning.
+I'm a passionate **Web Developer** and **Ethical Hacker** with a strong enthusiasm for technology and continuous learning.
 With hands-on experience in **manual testing** and a keen eye for detail, I enjoy identifying issues, improving software quality, and contributing to better user experiences.
 I'm currently seeking opportunities to apply and expand my skills in a professional setting.

 I bring a **hardworking, enthusiastic attitude** and a **positive approach to life**.
 My strengths include the ability to **manage stress and time effectively**, **collaborate with teams**, **share knowledge**, and **learn quickly** in dynamic environments.